recbus/caribou/README.md

  * a migration under development is accidentally applied (hopefully never to a production database!!);
  * an un-repeatable source of migration data is accidentally transacted.

 As bad as these mistakes are, they are compounded exponentially when they go unnoticed.
 Caribou always verifies the cryptographic signature of migration source data with the signature recorded in the database at the time the migration was performed.
 If they differ, caribou refuses to proceed until either the correct source data is restored or a new epoch is declared -at which point the database state is the sole source of truth for prior migrations and new migrations start a new dependency graph.

 ### Expressing Migrations
-The caribou migration graph is represented as a map of `<migration name>` to `<migration attributes>`.
+The caribou migration graph is represented as a map of `<migration name>` to `<migration datas>`.
 Idiomatically this graph is pure data stored in an [edn](https://github.com/edn-format/edn) file that is read at system startup with, e.g.
 [clojure.edn/read](https://clojuredocs.org/clojure.edn/read) or [aero](https://github.com/juxt/aero).